programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/ldap/_index.en.md

     docker.easydb.de/pf/server-$SOLUTION
 ```

-- Include additional root-certificates ("CA-certificates") into the container:
+- Include any additional root-certificates ("CA-certificates") that you may need into the container:

-- To make sure that additional certificates you may need are used inside the container and endure re-creation of the container (e.g. during updates) create the easydb-server-container with an additional `volume` for the certificates' file:
+- To make sure that additional certificates are used inside the container and endure re-creation of the container (e.g. during updates), create the `easydb-server`-container with an additional `volume` for the certificates' file:

 ```
 docker run -d -ti \